fabric8io/fabric8-ipaas/cassandra/README.md

 You can also use the fabric8 [web console](http://fabric8.io/guide/console.html) to manage the running pods, and view logs and much more.

+When the deployment is done don't forget to run

+    gofabric8 volume

+this way the Persistent Volume related to the Persistent Volume Claim of the deployment will be created.

 ### Populate the Cassandra keyspace

 It is assumed a running Kubernetes platform is already running.
 If not you can find details how to [get started](http://fabric8.io/guide/getStarted/index.html).